Persecution of Muslims: Azerbaijan

-In Nardaran, a deadly incident broke out in 2015 between Azerbaijan security forces and religious Shia residents in which two policemen and four suspected Shia Muslim militants were killed.
+In Nardaran, a deadly incident broke out in 2015 between Azerbaijan security forces and religious Shia residents in which two policemen and four suspected Shia Muslim militants were killed, which came to be known as Nardaran events.

 As a result of this incident, the Azerbaijani parliament passed laws prohibiting people with religious education received abroad to implement Islamic rites and ceremonies in Azerbaijan, as well as to preach in mosques and occupy leading positions in the country; as well as prohibiting the display of religious paraphernalia, flags, and slogans, except in places of worship, religious centers, and offices.
 Ashura festivities in public have also been banned.
 The Azerbaijani government also passed a law to remove the citizenship of Azerbaijani citizens who fight abroad.

 The Azerbaijan authorities cracked down on observant Sunni Muslims.

 China

 Hainan Island

 Hainan is China's southernmost region inhabited by the Utsul Muslim population of approximately 10,000.
-In September 2020, the hijab was banned from schools in the region.
+In September 2020, the hijab was banned in schools in the region.

 Earlier in 2019, a CCP document titled "Working Document regarding the strengthening of overall governance over Huixin and Huihui Neighbourhood" described a number of measures to be taken on the Utsuls, including increased surveillance of residents in Muslim neighbourhoods, ban on traditional dress in schools and government offices, rebuilding of mosques to a smaller size and without "Arabic tendencies", removal of Arabic script from shopfronts, along with words like "halal" and "Islamic".